Bernardo-MG/symbaroum-dev-docs/model/character.md

 * Some rituals are linked to a character (a summon)
 * Some rituals are a higher form of another

+## Actions

+Each character has two actions:

+* Movement
+* Active action

+Some aspects can modify this.
+Should the actions be part of the model?

+## Damage Bonus

+The character may have several damage bonus:

+* Base damage
+* Single attack
+* For a type of weapon
+* Advantage attacks

+## Attack Attributes

+By default accuracy is used for the attacks.

+The following attacks may have an additional attribute:

+* Advantage
+* Normal attack

+In these cases the additional attribute should be noted.

+## Defense Value

+By default quick is used for defense.
+Some aspects may add additional attributes.

+Defense should be noted for all the possible attributes.

+Defense is modified by aspects, for example armors with the cumbersome quality or the berserker ability.

+## Initiative

+By default quick is used for initiative.
+Some aspects may add additional attributes.

+This should be noted.

+## Mystical Power Ability

+By default mystical powers are used with resolute modified by the armor encumbrance.
+Some aspects may change this formula.
+Some aspects may add additional attributes.

+This should be noted.

 ## Additional Effects

 How to handle things such as attribute bonus from burdens?